simpleiot/simpleiot/README.md

 ## Vision

+This section describes some high level ideas for the project and are further described in the project [documentation](docs/README.md).

 - built around collecting and visualizing data from devices
 - provide a good base system to build IoT products that may support a number of devices, users, rules, etc.